-When calculating an organisation’s carbon footprint, it usually comes as no surprise that business travel contributes a significant amount to the final figure.
-Although this may come as quite a shock, it does present opportunities to implement changes in order to achieve future reductions.
+When calculating an organisation’s carbon footprint, business travel contributes a significant amount to the final figure.
+Although this may not come as a shock, it does present opportunities to implement changes to achieve reductions.

 One The biggest impact will likely come from reducing the amount of travel that takes place in all forms.
 For many, the hardest part will be balancing traditional ways of doing business face-to-face with replacements through virtual conversations.
 Popular software such as Zoom and Skype have become the norm, and when combined with video conferencing systems can still provide personal connection that can be missing without meeting.
 Lifesize’s Impact of Video Conferencing Report mentions other benefits including better productivity, innovation and work life balance.

 One key action that organisations can take is to set science-based targets (SBTs).
-These are environmental targets that are set in line with the global targets, making them more robust and meaningful and in line with climate science.
+These are environmental targets that are set in line with the global targets.
+Therefor, they are more robust and meaningful and in line with climate science.
 The current SBTs have been set in line with the 1.5°C target as of early 2019.
 This is a global movement, designed to future-proof companies and limit catastrophic climate change as far as possible.
 At present, over 500 organisations are taken science-based climate action, we are proud that we are one of these organisations.

 If air travel needs to take place, it may be useful to investigate the travel class that is being used.
 When calculating the carbon footprint of flights using the 2019 UK Defra Carbon Factors for a long haul flight, the emissions per passenger km for first class travel are 0.60kg c02e, for business class 0.43kg c02e and for economy 0.15kg c02e.
 This is calculated by the amount of space taken up per seat on the plane.